 The Intel Core i7-9750H features the Intel UHD 630 graphics processing unit, which is on the low end when it comes to 3D game rendering performance.
 But that’s not overly important since most of the laptops with the i7-9750H have full-blown gaming-class dedicated video cards besides the CPU’s UHD 630.

-Note: Performance and benchmark scores of the Intel Core i7-9750H may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i7-9750H and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.